sjdv1982/seamless/seamless-towards-02.md

   - Otherwise, workers and cells with any dirty dependency, are dirty
 - A special rule applies to workers that are not in equilibrium.
-    (This includes workers that depend on non-empty event streams) They must be "hyper-clean": evaluation cells and cache cells are now also taken into account If they are hyper-clean, their kernel is substituted with the kernel from the current context (which is performing the computation)
+    (This includes workers that depend on non-empty event streams) They must be "hyper-clean": evaluation cells and ephemeral cells are now also taken into account If they are hyper-clean, their kernel is substituted with the kernel from the current context (which is performing the computation)
     Else, they are dirty.
 - Reactors that are clean receive a special mark, because whenever they receive an update, the "start" code must be executed, not the "update" code.
 UPDATE: this is not true, it will be the "update" code.